Waveframe-Labs/Aurora-Workflow-Orchestration/decisions/ADR-0001-flagship-positioning.md

 ## Context
 Early drafts of this repository used multiple names (“EOM,” “AOM,” “AWO”).
 External feedback highlighted the need for clarity:
-- AWO is **not ad-hoc**
-- AWO is **novel and scientifically relevant**

 At the same time, Waveframe and other projects were being developed.
 The risk was confusion over what the “main contribution” is: the cosmology case study, or the orchestration method itself.

 ## Decision
 - The flagship repository is **Aurora Workflow Orchestration (AWO)**.
-- Case studies (Waveframe, Customer Review Analysis, Societal Progress Simulator, etc.) serve as **demonstrations of AWO’s portability and generality**, not as standalone flagships.
+- Case studies (Waveframe, Societal Progress Simulator, etc.) serve as **demonstrations of AWO’s portability and generality**, not as standalone flagships.
 - README and metadata must always position AWO as the **methodological layer** and case studies as **applications**.
-- Dialogue logs and workflow logs must explicitly link back to AWO when case study work influences or validates the method.
+- Workflow logs must explicitly link back to AWO when case study work influences or validates the method.

 ## Consequences
 - Ensures recruiters, researchers, and auditors immediately recognize AWO as the primary contribution.